-1. To protect the external surface of the structure from harmful atmospheric effects such as rain, sun, wind, snow etc.
+- To protect the external surface of the structure from harmful atmospheric effects such as rain, sun, wind, snow, etc.

-3. To give a decorative effect to the surface and improve the appearance.
+- To give a decorative effect to the surface and improve its appearance.

-There are various types of plaster finishes which are selected depending upon a few factors like:
+There are various types of plaster finishes that are selected depending upon a few factors like: